kabinja/dom-with-styles/readme.md

 More precisely the following actions are performed:
 - images are replaced by an empty square of the same size;
 - scripts elements are ignored;
-- link are either ignore or replaced by a style element if the are of the type stylesheet.
+- link are either ignore or replaced by a style element if the are of they type stylesheet.

 ## How to use it?